nawrockie/ribosensor_wrapper/00README.txt

 WHAT RIBOSENSOR DOES

-Ribosensor is a wrapper program that calls two other programs: ribotyper and 16S_sensor (henceforth called 'sensor') and combines their output together.
+Ribosensor is a wrapper program that calls two other programs: ribotyper and 16S_sensor (henceforth, called 'sensor') and combines their output together.
 Ribotyper uses profile HMMs to identify and classify small subunit (SSU) ribosomal RNA sequences (archaeal, bacterial, eukaryotic) and large subunit (LSU) ribosomal RNA